 Here are the thoughts that come to my mind as I apply this to my life as a preacher and into yours.
 We live in an unbelievably, naive and superficial age and it’s the last thing most people will think to say about it.
 But it’s not the last thing A.W.
 Tozer thought to say about it.

-God is the main reality in the universe and is the main connection, purpose, ground and sustaining power of everything that is and therefore anytime you treat anything without relation to God you are superficial.
-And the fact that that sounds odd to us shows how infected the CMA, the Baptist General Conference and all American evangelicals are with our God neglecting, God belittling and increasingly God despising age.
+God is the main reality in the universe and is the main connection, purpose, ground, and sustaining power of everything that is and therefore anytime you treat anything without relation to God you are superficial.
+And the fact that that sounds odd to us shows how infected the CMA, the Baptist General Conference and all American evangelicals are with our God neglecting, God-belittling and increasingly God-despising age.

 If you watch enough TV you cannot help but forget God.
 He isn’t there and the sheer absence of God is blasphemy.
 Therefore I plead with few pastors to make him supreme in your preaching.

 I’ve had two kinds of sons.
-Academic and nonacademic and they fit the pattern perfectly, son number one the scholar, son number two the athlete, the jock.
-As soon as he can get out of high school he was done, he was gone.
-And he’s red hot for Jesus by the way.
+Academic and nonacademic and they fit the pattern perfectly.
+Son number one the scholar, son number two the athlete — the jock.
+As soon as he can get out of high school he was done, he was gone — and he’s red hot for Jesus by the way.

 Now here we are, public school teachers.
 You’ve got this kid in your class and he raises his hand after flunking his second spelling test.
 Why should I care about communicating?
-Not right here we’re about a millimeter beneath superficiality, not pretty far and the ways are going to divide right here teacher.
+Now right here we’re about a millimeter beneath superficiality, not pretty far and the ways are going to divide right here teacher.
 What are you going to tell him?

 Here’s one answer.
-This is the blasphemous answer, the standard answer, the 20th century answer, the public school answer.
+This is the blasphemous answer, the standard answer, the twentieth-century answer, the public school answer.
 Well if you don’t learn how to spell or you don’t learn how to communicate well, you won’t succeed in business and you won’t make as much money and you won’t advance in the community.
 And here’s the real clincher, it’s the bottom-line gospel.
 You won’t have as high self-esteem.
 So get to work and we’ll help you.
-Godless, Godless answers all.
+Godless answers all.

 And here’s another answer, my answer to my son and to anybody who’ll listen.
-Ben, you should care about communicating and learning how to spell because they were created in the image of God and God’s a great communicator.
+Ben, you should care about communicating and learning how to spell because you were created in the image of God and God’s a great communicator.
 You’re in his image son, you’re in his image and to be a human being is no small thing.
 And he’s a great communicator, you should want to communicate and not be indifferent to putting obstacles in the way.

-Third, Ben, God is love and his love is scorned when we treat as a matter of indifference whether or not we communicate good things for other people that they desperately need to hear from us.
+Third, Ben, God is love and his love is scorned when we treat him as a matter of indifference whether or not we communicate good things for other people that they desperately need to hear from us.

-And finally they need to communicate and care about communicating and not putting spelling stumbling blocks in the way of your communication because language is God’s idea from the beginning.
-In the beginning it was the word, that word was with God.
-It’s God’s idea, he is not a God of Chaos and confusion.
+And finally, they need to communicate and care about communicating and not putting spelling stumbling blocks in the way of your communication because language is God’s idea from the beginning.
+In the beginning, it was the Word, that Word was with God.
+It’s God’s idea, he is not a God of chaos and confusion.
 He’s a kind of beauty and a God of order, he’s not a God of anarchy even spelling anarchy.